Yellow weapon possession card for individual sport shooters; application

 This generally means that only you, as the authorized person, have access to weapons and ammunition, for example by carrying the key with you at all times.
 If you do not store your weapons and ammunition securely, you commit an administrative offense for which a fine of up to 10,000 EUR can be imposed.
 In addition, your reliability under weapons law may be called into question and your weapons possession card may be revoked.

 When submitting your application, you must provide information on both the storage location and the container in which you intend to store weapons and ammunition.
-In principle, you can use the following guidelines as a guide:
+The storage requirements are based on Section 13 of the General Weapons Act Ordinance (AWaffV).
+In case of doubt, please contact the authority responsible for you.
+Basically, you can orientate yourself on the following requirements:

-- The following regulations apply in principle to the place where you are allowed to place the weapons cabinet:
+- The following regulations generally apply to the place where you are allowed to place the gun cabinet:

-- If you live in the same household as another gun owner, you may store the guns in a joint gun cabinet.
+- If you live in a common household with another person who is also entitled to possess weapons, you may store the weapons in a common weapons cabinet.

 - Identity card or passport (copy)